-The Board may suspend students, but places primary responsibility for the short-term suspension of students with the building principal, acting principal, or Supervisor (collectively, "principal"), and, for long-term suspensions, with the home school district.
+The Board may suspend students, but places primary responsibility for the short-term suspension of students with the building principal, and those individuals designated as acting principal by the Board, (collectively, "principal"), and, for long-term suspensions, with the home school district.
 The home school district is also responsible for ensuring the provision of alternative instruction for students who are suspended from a BOCES program.
 All Career and Technical Education students who are under suspension in their home school will be automatically suspended by BOCES during the time of their home school suspension.
 Administrators of the home districts will inform BOCES of student suspensions.